$5.6M Verdict | Tractor-Trailer Crash | New York This is a distracted driving case involving a tractor-trailer driver’s choice to ignore road

 Michael is an attorney and a problem solver.
-He is in charge of the day-to-day operations of the Total Trial Solutions and responsible for ensuring the company undergoes a period of sustainable and rapid growth; with one goal in mind – find creative and ethically sound ways to efficiently help lawyers increase the value of their clients cases.
+He is in charge of the day-to-day operations of Total Trial Solutions and responsible for ensuring the company undergoes a period of sustainable and rapid growth; with one goal in mind – find creative and ethically sound ways to efficiently help lawyers increase the value of their clients cases.
 That is the whole purpose of Total Trial Solutions and its existence.

 Instead of simply quitting, he battled through injuries and found a way to continue to serve as a Special Agent in the Defense Department.
-In his time as an agent, we worked on serious investigations where the army had an interest including homicide, sexual assault, crimes against children, computer crimes, and other classified and sensitive cases that had national security implications.
-During his time as a Special Agent, Michael was trained by the government in advanced techniques in interviews and interrogations, behavioral analysis, non-verbal communication and body language, and advanced techniques in digital and electronic evidence.
+In his time as an agent, he worked on serious investigations where the army had an interest including homicide, sexual assault, crimes against children, computer crimes, and other classified and sensitive cases that had national security implications.
+During this time as a Special Agent, Michael was trained by the government in advanced techniques in interviews and interrogations, behavioral analysis, non-verbal communication and body language, and advanced techniques in digital and electronic evidence.

-Suffolk University Law School in Boston offered him a scholarship to top up is GI Bill benefits and attend law school for free – he jumped at the opportunity.
-He graduated from with a concentration (Graduate Certificate) in Legal Technology and Innovation (with honors), and also was a member of the first group of 10 graduates to complete the then newly created accelerated LLM in Taxation program.
-He added those two law degrees to his Master of Business Administration (MBA) degree, and advanced Masters study in Forensic Psychology.
+Suffolk University Law School in Boston offered him a full scholarship to top up is GI Bill benefits and attend law school for free – so, he jumped at the opportunity.
+He graduated from law school with a concentration in Legal Technology and Innovation (with honors), and earned an accelerated LLM in Taxation during his 3 years in attendance.
+He added those two legal degrees to his Master of Business Administration (MBA) and his advanced Masters study in Forensic Psychology.

 Outside of work, Michael spends time with his wife and four children, serves as a youth football head coach, an Assistant Scoutmaster in the Boy Scouts of America, and is also an active Freemason.